 My father used to say, ‘That music has no tradition…’, or ‘This music does…’, and I often felt it was a very naïve way of expressing it, but he was entirely accurate.
 For him, tradition was defined, not by whether a person played in a definable traditional manner, but merely whether the echo of that feeling, that emotion, that content, that melancholy which gives it meaning, was contained in the music or not.
 If the music didn’t have some of those qualities, it wasn’t traditional music at all.

 Published on 1 January 2004

-Martin Hayes lives in Connecticut, USA.
-He has recorded five albums – Martin Hayes, Under the Moon, and, with guitarist Dennis Cahill, The Lonesome Touch, Live in Seattle and Welcome Here Again.
+Martin Hayes has recorded several albums, including Martin Hayes, Under the Moon, and, with guitarist Dennis Cahill, The Lonesome Touch, Live in Seattle and Welcome Here Again.